douglaslhy/PHAT-Clusters/by_eye/README.md

 N:  neither Match nor integrated fits looked acceptable (only 14 clusters)

 X:  no Match or integrated results available (only 21 clusters, most of these were the ones Cliff manually added)

+The Flag column is the classification I gave each cluster in the by-eye check.
+These values mean:

+B = Both integrated and Match fits look acceptable

+MAY = Match fit looks acceptable, integrated fit not acceptable, cluster is young (log(Match Age) <= 8.5)

+MAO = Match fit looks acceptable, integrated fit not acceptable, cluster is older (log(Match Age) > 8.5)

+IAY = Integrated fit looks acceptable, Match fit not acceptable, cluster is young

+IAO = Integrated fit looks acceptable, Match fit not acceptable, cluster is older

+NS = I'm not sure what is acceptable, either because the CMD does not have many stars or the background is very crowded, or something else weird is going on

+NSMB = I'm not sure if either fit is doing well, but the Match fit looks like it's doing better than the integrated fit, a lot of these are the 1 Gyr Match fits where the integrated fits don't look good

+NSIB = I'm not sure, but the integrated fit looks better than the Match fit

+N = Neither fit looks acceptable, not many of these

+MAMO = Only Match results available, the Match fit looks acceptable

+MUMO = Only Match results available, the Match fit does not look acceptable

+XXX = No Match results available, most of these are the clusters at the very end of the catalog, I still need to check if any of these have integrated results

+From these values, I chose the best method and put that in the best method column.
+When Flag = B or NS, I used the 'default' method, which is Match for ages <= 8.5 and int for older.